pocomane/brewed-in-the-apocalypse/bita-tasty.md

 locations, while we call their action "World Reactions".
-This is a bit more demanding than what other Players are required to do in the game, but not by much, and this whole text exists to teach you, guide you, and support you in playing the World as effectively and comfortably as possible; follow these instructions closely, because all the other procedures in the game are built upon them.
+This is a bit more demanding than what other Players are required to do in the game, but not by much, and this whole text exists to teach you, guide you, and support you in playing the Scenarist as effectively and comfortably as possible; follow these instructions closely, because all the other procedures in the game are built upon them.